openstreams/wflow/doc/wflow_emwaq.rst

     Complete wflow scheme.

-For example, for a simple D-WAQ run for the surface water with fraction calculation, only the surface water compartment is needed and all the fluxes coming in/out of it as shown in the left part of the following figure.
+For example, for a simple Delwaq run for the surface water with fraction calculation, only the surface water compartment is needed and all the fluxes coming in/out of it as shown in the left part of the following figure.
 In that case, the other compartments are turned into boundaries.
 In addition, as there is already a wflow variable that sums up all the in/outflows from the surface water (self.Inwater), the scheme can be simplified with just one boundary and flow (right part of the following figure).